DjangoGirls/tutorial/pt/django_installation/instructions.md

 >
 > {% filename %}command-line{% endfilename %}
 >
->     O ambiente virtual não foi criado com êxito, porque o ensurepip não está disponível.
-Em sistemas Debian/Ubuntu, você precisa instalar o pacote python3-venv usando o comando a seguir.
+>     The virtual environment was not created successfully because ensurepip is not available.
+On Debian/Ubuntu systems, you need to install the python3-venv package using the following command.
->        apt-get install python3-venv
+>        apt install python3-venv
->     Você pode precisar usar sudo com esse comando.
-Depois de instalar o pacote python3-venv, recrie seu ambiente virtual.
+>     You may need to use sudo with that command.
+After installing the python3-venv package, recreate your virtual environment.
 >
 >
-> Neste caso, siga as instruções acima e instale o pacote `python3-venv`: {% filename %}command-line{% endfilename %}
+> Caso você receba esse erro, siga as instruções acima e instale o pacote `python3-venv`: {% filename %}command-line{% endfilename %}
 >
 >     $ sudo apt install python3-venv
 >